B.C. premier announces task force on climate emergencies on tour of wildfire disaster

 "We expect our task force will dovetail nicely with what they are doing," said Eby, adding the federal government has approached B.C. about working together on disaster response.

-Eby said he is aware he is touring an area in the North Shuswap where some residents defied evacuation orders last month to fight the Bush Creek East wildfire that destroyed almost 200 properties, including the firehall at Scotch Creek.
+Eby said he was aware that in the North Shuswap he was touring an area where some residents defied evacuation orders last month to fight the Bush Creek East wildfire.

-He said he understands the conflicting emotions some people must have felt about being ordered to leave with the possibility that their home would be lost.
+He said he understood the conflicting emotions some people must have felt about being ordered to leave with the possibility that their home would be lost.

 "I get that," he said.
 "I totally do, and I have huge empathy for that particular dilemma.
 I can't imagine what it's like to face that choice."